swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

 Isolated conformances can be introduced into the Swift ABI without any breaking changes, by extending the existing runtime metadata for protocol conformances.
 All existing (non-isolated) protocol conformances can work with newer Swift runtimes, and isolated protocol conformances will be usable with older Swift runtimes as well.
 There is no technical requirement to restrict isolated conformances to newer Swift runtimes.

 However, there is one likely behavioral difference with isolated conformances between newer and older runtimes.
 In newer Swift runtimes, the functions that evaluate `as?` casts will check of an isolated conformance and validate that the code is running on the proper executor before the cast succeeds.
 Older Swift runtimes that don't know about isolated conformances will allow the cast to succeed even outside of the isolation domain of the conformance, which can lead to different behavior that potentially involves data races.
+It should be possible to provide (optional) warnings when running on newer Swift runtimes when a cast fails due to isolated conformances but would incorrectly succeed on older platforms.

 ## Future Directions